garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 1 Map and Scene.md

     ```
     private void Initialize()
     {
-        //Exercise 1: Create new Map with basemap and initial location
+        //Exercise 1: Create new Map with basemap and initial location, the basemap we will be using is a Vector Tile Basemap, there are many basemaps to choose from.
-        myMap = new Map(Basemap.CreateTopographicVector());
+        myMap = new Map(Basemap.CreateStreetsVector());
         //Exercise 1: Assign the map to the MapView
         mapView.Map = myMap;
     }